melibit/programming-project/README.md

 The source-code for [DOOM (1993)](https://github.com/id-Software/DOOM) and its predecessor [Wolfenstien 3D (1992)](https://github.com/id-Software/wolf3d) has been made public by developer ID software; additionally a "Game Engine Black Book" documenting the DOOM engine has been written by [Fabien Sanglard](https://fabiensanglard.net) about [DOOM](https://fabiensanglard.net/gebbdoom) and made freely available; this will prove a useful reference for understanding complex implementation choices and optimisations made by the original DOOM (however I will try not to be overly-reliant on the existing literature and develop the project using my own ideas).

+There are two key simplifications of true 3D rendering which DOOM's rendering engine uses which I am replicating:
+- It is not truly 3D; the world can be represented entirely from a "birds-eye" perspective, with a series of sectors each with a floor and ceiling height;
+- Sectors are convex; and all walls in a sector are the same height.

 #### Sucess Criteria

 1. DOOM-style renderer;